-Travelling with medical and disability devices and aids
+Travelling with reduced mobility or medical devices and aids

-There are no restrictions for prescribed medical devices and aids if you are travelling on domestic flights as long as you carry supporting documentation.
+There are no restrictions for medically-prescribed devices and aids on domestic flights and international flights to and from Australia as long as you carry supporting documentation from your medical practitioner.

 - gel-filled external breast prostheses

 - items used to regulate the temperature of prescription medications or devices, for example storage containers, ice packs or gel-filled heat packs.